clnsmth/soso/docs/source/index.rst

 Any additional modifications can be made to the resulting JSON-LD string before it is used.
 Simply parse the string into a Python dictionary, make the necessary changes, and then convert it back to a JSON-LD string.

+**Shared Conversion Scripts**

+When data repositories use a common metadata standard and adopt shared infrastructure, such as databases containing ancillary information, a shared conversion script can be used.
+These scripts reliably reference the shared infrastructure to create a richer SOSO record by incorporating this additional information.
+Below is a list of available scripts and their usage examples:

+- :doc:`SPASE-schema.org Conversion Script <user/examples/spase-HowToConvert>`

 The User Guide
 --------------